cdwilson/cdwilson.dev/content/posts/articles/2023-01-06-adafruit-magtag-board-support-in-zephyr/index.md

 If we add the board definition into the upstream `zephyr` repository, it would make the board definition available to anybody who uses Zephyr.
 However, it can take a while for the Zephyr developers to review and approve a PR to add a new board definition.
 It is also [required to add documentation](https://docs.zephyrproject.org/latest/hardware/porting/board_porting.html#contributing-your-board) for the board as part of the PR, which adds some additional overhead to the submission process.

-For now, we're just going to add the board definition in the `magtag-demo` repo so that we can distribute it immediately alongside the Golioth training apps that depend on it.
+For now, we're just going to add the custom board definition in the `magtag-demo` repo (as described [here](https://docs.zephyrproject.org/3.2.0/develop/application/index.html#custom-board-devicetree-and-soc-definitions)) so that we can distribute it immediately alongside the Golioth training apps without waiting for it to be upstreamed.

 ## Create the new board directory